SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 ### 5.4 Technical Foresight

-Early adopter for what became paradigm shifting within the software industry.
+Early adopter for what became paradigm shifts within the software industry.

 #### Programming